shantanufuke/Traffic-Signs-Recognition-using-CNN/README.md

 To train our model, we will use the model.fit() method that works well after the successful building of model architecture.
 With the help of 64 batch sizes, we got 95%accuracy on training sets and acquired stability after 15 epochs.

 **Model testing**
 A folder named” test” is available in our dataset; inside that, we got the main working comma-separated file called” test.csv”.
 It comprises two things, the image paths, and their respective class labels.
-We can use the pandas’ python library to extract the image path with corresponding labels.
+We can use the pandas’ Python library to extract the image path with corresponding labels.
 Next, we need to resize our images to 30×30 pixels to predict the model and create a numpy array filled with image data.
 To understand how the model predicts the actual labels, we need to import accuracy_score from the sklearn.metrics.

 **GUI for Traffic Signs Classifier**
-We will use a standard python library called Tkinter to build a graphical user interface(GUI) for our traffic signs recognizer.
+We will use a standard Python library called Tkinter to build a graphical user interface(GUI) for our traffic signs recognizer.
 We need to create a separate python file named” gui.py” for this purpose.
 Firstly, we need to load our trained model ‘traffic_classifier.h5’ with the Keras library’s help of the deep learning technique.
-After that, we build the GUI to upload images and a classifier button to determine which class our image belongs.
-We create classify() function for this purpose; whence we click on the GUI button, this function is called implicitly.
+After that, we build the GUI to upload images and a classifier button to determine which class our image belongs to.
+We create a classify() function for this purpose; whence we click on the GUI button, this function is called implicitly.
 To predict the traffic sign, we need to provide the same resolutions of shape we used at the model training time.
 So, in the classify() method, we convert the image into the dimension of shape (1 * 30 * 30 * 3).
 The model.predict_classes(image) function is used for image prediction, it returns the class number(0-42) for every image.
 Then, we can extract the information from the dictionary using this class number.

-Conclusion
+**Conclusion**
 We created a CNN model to identify traffic signs and classify them with 95% accuracy.
 We had observed the accuracy and loss changes over a large dataset.
 GUI of this model makes it easy to understand how signs are classified into several classes.